HackerYou/HYFallBootcamp2014/5-freelancing/1-Personal-Branding.md

 <http://www.google.ca/enterprise/apps/business/>

 It is no longer free, but well worth the $50/year per user.

+<http://www.google.ca/enterprise/apps/business/pricing.html>

 Christopher also found a way to set up a personal email address for free through Bluehost, so you can ask him about it.

-<http://www.google.ca/enterprise/apps/business/pricing.html>

 ### Speak at conferences

-This is one of the scariest things I ever started to do.
+This is a scary thing to do.
 The first time someone asked me to speak, it was at a small meetup of about 100 people and I was terrified.
 I thought I didn't know enough to be a speaker.

 Once you speak and attend enough conferences, you will learn that each person is just sharing what they know about a certain area.